regismeyssonnier/Data-structure---Tree/README.md

 # Bit tree(Fenwick tree)

-Use add to create the tree and inter to sum a range.
+Use add to create and add to the tree and inter to sum a range.